Directives¶

 Set the first line number of the code block.
 If present,

-option is also automatically activated:.. code-block:: ruby :lineno-start: 10 Some more Ruby code, with line numbering starting at 10.
+linenosoption is also automatically activated:.. code-block:: ruby :lineno-start: 10 Some more Ruby code, with line numbering starting at 10.

 New in version 1.3.